opentiva/opentiva/docs/source/userguide.rst

      - Description
    * - cp_limit_duration
      - int
-     - duration in seconds to achieve the maximal plasma concentration
+     - duration in seconds to achieve the maximal plasma concentration, will override the value given in pump initialization
    * - ce_bolus_only
      - bool
      - true for Original method (bolus only) effect targetting or false for revised method